pruski/generator-fractal/README.md

 * `fractal:less` - less css

-* `fractal:tdir` - less css
+* `fractal:tdir` - directive unit test

-* `fractal:tctrl` - less css
+* `fractal:tctrl` - controller unit test

-* `fractal:tsrv` - less css
+* `fractal:tsrv` - service unit test

-In this case, the file will be crated in the current directory.
+In this case, the file will be crated in the current working directory.

 ## Don't like my templates?

-Read the code and change them, and save for later reuse.
+Change them.
+And save for later reuse.

-I'm hoping to make this tool elastic enough to support different and custom setups.
+I'm hoping to make this tool elastic enough to support different and custom setups in the future.

-But it is what I need at the moment.

 ## Development

-The code is quite messy, but it works well.
+The code needs a bit of refactoring and test coverage.

 If you use it, please report bugs, ask for features.